okyeron/OMX-27/Docs.md

 The top left key is the AUX Key.

-In the MIDI Keyboard and Chord modes, holding this key will give you access to shortcuts.
+In the MIDI Keyboard and Chord modes, holding this key gives you access to shortcuts.

 In the sequencer modes, this key is a dedicated start stop button.